 The healthcare industry is catching on to the time and cost savings of automated technology.
 From appointment reminders to scaled communication efforts, technology is enabling healthcare providers and payers to more effectively scale their patient outreach strategy.

 Fundamental to these efforts is the use of data in order to understand what existing—and prospective—patients need inside and outside of the doctor’s office to maintain good health.
-When healthcare organizations are equipped with the right information, they can better understand how to not only retain and grow their patient volume but also how to refine their patient outreach strategy for better quality outcomes.
-This impacts their bottom-line through value-based reimbursement programs and, more importantly, elevates the health and wellness of their communities.
+When healthcare organizations are equipped with the right information, they can better understand how to retain and grow their patient volume and refine their patient outreach strategy for better quality outcomes.
+This impacts their bottom line through value-based reimbursement programs and, more importantly, elevates the health and wellness of their communities.

 Technology propels the ability to access healthcare data and analytics that can inform how healthcare practices and payers engage with their patient populations.
 Patient data can come from a variety of sources, including:

 Electronic Health Records (EHR): Digital records that capture a patient’s demographics, medical history, lab results, and other clinical information

 Patient Satisfaction Surveys and Scores: Feedback related to what patients like and dislike about their experience at your practice